anoopkcn/obsidian-reference-map/README.md

 | Influential citation count | [Number of influential citations](https://www.semanticscholar.org/paper/Identifying-Meaningful-Citations-Valenzuela-Ha/1c7be3fc28296a97607d426f9168ad4836407e4b) |  |

 ### Static Reference List
-Reference IDs(DOI, corpusID, URL, etc,.) that are found in the current document are listed in the `Reference Map` view.
+Reference IDs(DOI, corpusID, URL, citeKey, etc,.) that are found in the current document are listed in the `Reference Map` view.
 Valid IDs can be added anywhere in the document and they will be detected.

 The following types of IDs are supported:
 | Syntax| Descrtipion | Example |